chris-official/chatbot/README.md

 ## Installation

-### 1. Visit online chatbot (no installation required)
+### Visit online chatbot - no installation required (recommended)

 You can visit the online chatbot [here](https://chatbot-weather.herokuapp.com/).

-### 2. Run the chatbot locally (requires installation)
+### Run the chatbot locally - requires manual installation

-Create a new virtual environment and install the dependencies:
+Create a new virtual environment and activate it:

 ```bash
 python -m venv chatbot_env  # Create a new virtual environment